PhpGt/StyleGuide/classes/README.md

 + All parameters should define their type where possible
 + All methods should define their return type where possible
 + Methods should avoid becoming longer than 20-50 lines
-+ Classes should have all or no static methods